rjackowens/eBay-Search-Automation-Tools/README.txt

 eBay Price History Tool:
-This program utilizes the eBay FindingService API operation "findCompletedItems" to query completed eBay listings and calculate average sold prices.
-The program returns the average sold price and allows the user to create an alert to notify of items listed within a defined price constraint.
-In addition, the program allows
+This tool utilizes the eBay FindingService API operation "findCompletedItems" to query completed eBay listings and calculate average sold prices.
+The program returns aggregate pricing data and allows the user to create a notification of items listed within a defined price constraint.

+Upcoming Changes:
+An upcoming version of the program will use regression analysis to analyze historical data to predict future price trends.

 Prerequisites:
-This program requires an installation of Python3.
+This tool requires an installation of Python3.

 Getting Started:
 Download all files included within GitHub repository.
 Edit the config.py file with your eBay developer key.